sidiandi/Amg.Build/Readme.md

 ## Todo

 * Print return value of Commands
-* Terminate on the first failed [Once] call.
-* Prepend class name to once methods in log
 * Adapter to use Cake extensions

 ## Done

+* Prepend class name to once methods in log
+* Terminate on the first failed [Once] call.
+* show result as acii art.
 * clear all Sonar Analyzer findings
 * creator tool "amgbuild.exe" creates and fixes Amg.Build scripts
 * nullable references